captaincody187/captaincody187/README.md

 - 👋 Hi, I’m @captaincody187
-- 👀 I’m interested in learning to code.
+- 👀 I’m interested in sharpening my react skills
-- 🌱 I’m currently learning html5, css3, and javascript.
+- 🌱 I’m currently learning C# and .Net.
 - 💞️ I’m looking to collaborate on anything that will help me learn.
-- 📫 How to reach me, simoncody121@gmail.com
+- 📫 How to reach me, codysimon.webdev@gmail.com

 <!---
 captaincody187/captaincody187 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.